 Across from New York’s only private greensward, Gramercy Park, with Greenwich Village and Union Square a few blocks south, this haute landmark in a cherished neighborhood has been home to creatives and dignitaries for almost a century.
 A recent refresh added Belle Epoque décor and a collection of twentieth-century art including Warhol, Basquiat, and Haring.
 Julian Schnabel designed or curated many of the furnishings and art that fill its interior.
 Cozy up to the Rose Bar’s wood-burning fireplace.
 The hotel’s bohemian vibe carries through to guest rooms with Renaissance-rich palettes and sexy velvet and mahogany appointments.
 Feather beds are robed in imported Italian linens, and embroidered chairs, soaking tubs, and marble vanities round out the fine amenities.

-After a busy day exploring Soho, Chinatown, Little Italy, and the East Village, retreat to this sleek minimalist in the nearby Lower East Side, where spacious, corner bedroom Studio Suites are outfitted with plush Tempur-Pedic kings.
+After a busy day exploring SoHo, Chinatown, Little Italy, and the East Village, retreat to this sleek minimalist in the nearby Lower East Side, where spacious, corner bedroom studio suites are outfitted with plush Tempur-Pedic® king beds.
 Floor-to-ceiling glass exterior walls allow you to see and be seen.
 Welcoming contemporary rooms have private balconies, deep soaking tubs, and luxe amenities.
 Ask the hotel’s in-the-know concierge to recommend the latest celebrity haunts and sexy hotspots.